harrisonlab/phytophthora_fragariae/DISCOVAR.md

 ```
 strain: A4	species: P.fragariae
 the number of SigP gene is:	2432
 the number of SigP-RxLR genes are:	291
 the number of SigP-RxLR-EER genes are:	170

-strain: Bc23	species: P.fragariae
-the number of SigP gene is: 2194
-the number of SigP-RxLR genes are: 284
-the number of SigP-RxLR-EER genes are: 166

-strain: Nov5	species: P.fragariae
+strain: SCRP245_v2	species: P.fragariae
-the number of SigP gene is:	2561
+the number of SigP gene is:	2544
-the number of SigP-RxLR genes are: 308
+the number of SigP-RxLR genes are:	286
-the number of SigP-RxLR-EER genes are: 180
+the number of SigP-RxLR-EER genes are:	156

 strain: Nov77	species: P.fragariae
 the number of SigP gene is:	2489
 the number of SigP-RxLR genes are:	289
 the number of SigP-RxLR-EER genes are:	165

-strain: ONT3	species: P.fragariae
-the number of SigP gene is: 3149
-the number of SigP-RxLR genes are: 297
-the number of SigP-RxLR-EER genes are: 174

-strain: SCRP245_v2	species: P.fragariae
-the number of SigP gene is: 2544
-the number of SigP-RxLR genes are: 286
-the number of SigP-RxLR-EER genes are: 156

-strain: Bc16    species: P.fragariae
-the number of SigP gene is: 2517
-the number of SigP-RxLR genes are: 304
-the number of SigP-RxLR-EER genes are: 173

-strain: 62471   species: P.fragariae
-the number of SigP gene is: 2134
-the number of SigP-RxLR genes are: 201
-the number of SigP-RxLR-EER genes are: 108

-strain: Nov27   species: P.fragariae
-the number of SigP gene is: 2450
-the number of SigP-RxLR genes are: 297
-the number of SigP-RxLR-EER genes are: 172

-strain: Nov71   species: P.fragariae
-the number of SigP gene is: 2525
-the number of SigP-RxLR genes are: 324
-the number of SigP-RxLR-EER genes are: 191

-strain: Bc1     species: P.fragariae
-the number of SigP gene is:     2570
-the number of SigP-RxLR genes are:      336
-the number of SigP-RxLR-EER genes are:  193

-strain: Nov9    species: P.fragariae
-the number of SigP gene is:     2531
-the number of SigP-RxLR genes are:      313
-the number of SigP-RxLR-EER genes are:  182
 ```

 ##B) From braker1 gene models - Hmm evidence for WY domains